Styles of Kung Fu in this course

 - I recommend Boxing and Kickboxing for developing footwork and striking techniques – just be careful not to develop a ‘point-scoring mentality’ or a ‘sparring mentality’ which is the wrong mindset for genuine combat – inappropriate for everything from pacifism to assassination.
 Also beware of neglecting techniques that work much better without gloves on, such as those that depend on grip, or knuckle contact, or two hands working closely together.

 Bruce Lee tried Boxing under Queensberry Rules when he was a teenager in Hong Kong (guided by Brother Edward Muss, at St Francis Xavier’s College – a Catholic highschool in Kowloon).
 Without training much boxing – using mostly Wing Chun and street fighting skills, Bruce won the local inter-school championship (between 12 schools), beating the reigning champion (a British boy called Gary Elms) who held the title for 3 years running.
+Wong Shun Leung (who spent about 18 months teaching Ip Man’s Wing Chun to a teenage Bruce Lee in Hong Kong) also had a background in Boxing himself prior to learning Wing Chun.
+Bruce’s first student Jesse Raymond Glover also boxed in the US Air Force, and Bruce’s second student Ed Hart was a professional boxer too.

 - I recommend Judo and Shuai Jiao for footsweeps, throw-type takedowns, and chokeholds & submissions from stand-up positions – just be mindful of striking range boundaries & protocols that are forgotten by purely grappling systems – also be careful not to develop an overly sporty mindset here – on concrete streets against multiple attackers, it’s advisable to avoid ‘falling down with them for half a point’.
 Traditional Judo included striking and stay-standing principles that the modern Olympic sport neglects.